Artimpasa: The seated Artimpasa

 Another Scythian art motif depicting Artimpasa portrays her as a seated goddess who wears a kalathos with a veil above it and holds a mirror while a young man wearing Scythian clothing and drinking from a rhyton stands in front of her.
-Although this composition has sometimes been identified as a representation of Tapatī́, the mirror the goddess holds is more fitting of Artimpasa's role as a goddess of fertility and sexuality and a patroness of the Anarya soothsayers due to the mirror being a symbol of feminine principle, eroticism and fertility which played an important role in the wedding rites of Iranian peoples, as well as a magical object used for prophecy and shamanic rites (the Sarmatians buried their priestesses with mirrors).
+Although this composition has sometimes been identified as a representation of Tāpayantī, the mirror the goddess holds is more fitting of Artimpasa's role as a goddess of fertility and sexuality and a patroness of the Anarya soothsayers due to the mirror being a symbol of feminine principle, eroticism and fertility which played an important role in the wedding rites of Iranian peoples, as well as a magical object used for prophecy and shamanic rites (the Sarmatians buried their priestesses with mirrors).
 One pendant from the Kul-Oba kurgan depicts Artimpasa in the centre, with a spherical vessel to her right and an altar or incense burner to her left, representing the consecration by fire (which holds an important place in the marital rites of Iranian peoples) of the communion between the goddess and humanity.

 A more complex form of the seated Artimpasa motif is found on a 4th-century BCE headgear gold band from Sakhnova, where the seated Artimpasa holds a mirror and a round vessel, with a bearded Scythian with a gorytos hanging on his belt and holding a rhyton in one hand and a sceptre in the other hand kneels in front of her.
 To their right are a musician and two "cup-bearers", and to their left is a youth with a fan and two Scythians drinking from the same rhyton (interpreted as "sworn brothers"), and two sacrificers of a ram.
 This scene is a representation of a sacred feast where the kneeling man, a worshipper or young god, is uniting with the goddess by drinking a holy beverage.
-This feast is comparable to the orgiastic festival of Sakaia (Σακαια) which was celebrated in Pontos in honour of Anāhitā and was defined as a "Scythian feast" by Hēsykhios of Alexandreia.
+This feast is comparable to the orgiastic festival of Sakaia (Σακαια) which was celebrated in Pontos in honour of Anāhitā and was defined as a "Scythian feast" by Hesychius of Alexandria.